 The holiday season will be here before you know it, so now is a good time to start saving for any extra expenses if you can afford to do so.

 “With a couple months left to prepare, start a sinking fund to start saving for your holiday expenses,” says Jordan Curnutt, a CFP at Quantum Financial Planning Services.
-“Not having to dip into your emergency fund or even worse, paying double-digit interest on a credit card, to cover holiday expenses will leave you in a much more secure financial position as we enter 2021.”
+“Not having to dip into your emergency fund or even worse, paying double-digit interest on a credit card, to cover holiday expenses will leave you in a much more secure financial position.”

 3. Use coupons